Last updated 20 March 2020

 Exemptions to residence requirements

 The above requirements have to be met by most applicants.
-However, in certain circumstances specific requirements do not have to be satisfied, and/or there is a discretion for the Minister for Immigration and Border Protection to grant citizenship even where requirements are not satisfied.
-Hardship and service in the armed forces of Australia are two of the factors which may impact on the residence requirements.
+However, in certain circumstances, specific requirements do not have to be satisfied, and/or there is a discretion for the minister to grant citizenship even where requirements are not satisfied.
+Hardship and service in the armed forces of Australia are two of the factors that may impact on the residence requirements.